developer-zebra/developer-zebra-site/src/devicetracker/4-0/guide/setup/index.md

 <p><b>Configure the Check-out feature <i>(optional)</i>:</b></p>

-* **[Enable/Disable check-out](#devicecheckout) –** Administrators toggle the check-out feature in the web portal, enforcing users to scan their user barcode at the beginning and end of their work shift to check-out and check-in their device.
+* **[Enable/Disable check-out](#devicecheckout) –** Administrators toggle the check-out feature in the web portal, enforcing users to scan their user barcode at the beginning of their work shift to check-out their device.
+This associates the device to the particular user.
 * **[Add/Modify barcode prefix](#devicecheckout)** for the barcode used during check-out.
 This adds the restriction to only accept scanned barcodes that begin with the specified prefix.
 * Generate user barcodes for check-out, if needed.